 The glove box within your car is a bad place to keep your marijuana.
 Every police officer will ask for license and registration, which most people keep in their glove box.
 Officers are trained to look for drugs as the glove box is opened.

 Roaches should never be left in an ashtray within your car.
 Officers look there as well if there is a suspicion of drug use.

-It would be a good idea to hide any marijuana or similar paraphernalia from open view within your automobile.
+It would be a good idea to hide any cannabis or similar paraphernalia from open view within your automobile.
 Even a feathered roach clip should be put away instead of being hung from some type of mirror.
 Officers notice the hanging feathers before your car even comes to a complete stop and may even be part of what you are getting pulled over for.
 You would be open to search and seizure if this is hanging within plain sight as it is still considered illegal contraband.
 There are even officers known to collect things like these feathers on the walls within their office.

 Constantly check the lights on your car to make sure that none of them are out or else you may get pulled over for a broken headlight or signal light, only to have the officer notice you are possessing marijuana.

 It is best to always leave your marijuana in a container in the car when you have to go into a store.
 If they happen to think you shoplifted anything, you are automatically subject to a body search.

 Make sure you do not speed, weave in your lane or run any stop signs while driving because if you are doing these things and happen to have marijuana in your car, the police will be more apt to pull you over.
 If you do get pulled over, you are then more likely to be arrested as well.